Healing Starts Here

 Online Therapy for Depression and Low Mood

 Depression can feel like life has lost its colour.
 You might feel exhausted, numb, tearful, irritable, or stuck in a heavy fog that makes even simple tasks feel impossible.
-At Wyke Therapy, we offer online therapy for depression to help you understand what is happening, reduce the weight you are carrying, and begin to feel like yourself again.
+It can affect your energy, motivation, relationships, work, sleep, appetite, and the way you see yourself.

 Understanding Depression

 Depression is more than feeling sad.
 It can affect how you think, feel, and function day to day.
-Some people describe it as emptiness or numbness, while others experience persistent sadness, hopelessness, or a sense of guilt and worthlessness.
-Depression can also show up physically, including changes in sleep, appetite, energy, and concentration.
+Some people describe it as emptiness or numbness, while others experience persistent sadness, hopelessness, guilt, or a sense of worthlessness.

-• Feeling low, tearful, empty, or emotionally numb
+- Feeling low, tearful, empty, or emotionally numb.

-• Loss of interest or pleasure in activities you used to enjoy
+- Loss of interest or pleasure in activities you used to enjoy.

-• Low energy, fatigue, or feeling slowed down
+- Low energy, fatigue, or feeling slowed down.

-• Sleep changes, including insomnia or oversleeping
+- Sleep changes, including insomnia or oversleeping.

-• Changes in appetite or weight
+- Changes in appetite or weight.

-• Difficulty concentrating, remembering, or making decisions
+- Difficulty concentrating, remembering, or making decisions.

-• Feeling hopeless, worthless, or excessively guilty
+- Feeling hopeless, worthless, or excessively guilty.

-• Withdrawing from friends, family, or work
+- Withdrawing from friends, family, work, or social activities.

 How CBT Helps With Depression